CPColin/msu/README.md

 * **2023-07-10, v1.3:** Moved "Raven" from Tower of Hera to Thieves' Town (replacing "Breezin") and added "Few Paths Forbidden" to Tower of Hera
 * **2023-08-15, v1.4:** Swapped PoD and Skull Woods tracks, shortened Zelda Credits, and added a BCU Easter egg
 * **2024-02-27, v1.4.1:** Added `msu_type` to the YAML so utilities don't have to guess (no audible changes)
+* **2024-05-04, v1.5:** Added the SoM Menu music to the end of the SM Title tracks, so it doesn't have to loop silence

 ### [Voss Gears and New Tetris Spheres](https://www.crappycomic.com/msu/Voss%20Gears%20and%20New%20Tetris%20Spheres.zip)